TimothyByrd/KeePassNetStandard/README.md

 <a name="h05" />

 - Thanks to [KeePass](https://keepass.info) for making something useful enough that people want to use it beyond your vision.
-- Thanks to Strangelovian for showing is was possible to port in [KeePass2Core](https://github.com/Strangelovian/KeePass2Core).
+- Thanks to Strangelovian for showing it was possible to port in [KeePass2Core](https://github.com/Strangelovian/KeePass2Core).

 ## Donation
 <a name="h06" />